setaman/vue-ellipse-progress/README.md

 - ### `loading`

-Forces loading state.
+Boolean that forces loading state.
 The component provides an indeterminate loading state for the case that your data is not available immediately.
 With this property set to `true` you can use the component as the indeterminate progress.

 <br>